gnu-octave/doc/digital-ocean.md

 ## Backup

-The backup of the Digital Ocean server is sent daily to the Dreamhost server from jwe.
+The backup of the Digital Ocean server is sent daily to a private server of jwe.

 ### Digital Ocean side

-Run the script `/root/bin/backup-to-dreamhost.sh` in a daily cronjob:
+Run the script `/root/bin/backup.sh` in a daily cronjob:

 ```bash
 #!/bin/bash